Stress, Colitis, And Ways to Manage Both More Effectively

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated October 14, 2024by BetterHelp Editorial Team
+Updated March 20th, 2026 by BetterHelp Editorial Team

-It has been established that stress is not the direct cause of ulcerative colitis, but research indicates psychological stress can promote the condition by increasing the risk of experiencing flare-ups.
+It has been established that stress is not the direct cause of ulcerative colitis, but research indicates that psychological stress can promote the condition by increasing the risk of experiencing flare-ups.
 No one knows what causes ulcerative colitis, although it is believed that an autoimmune action may be to blame.

 By learning how to manage your stress, you may be able to reduce the risk of experiencing a flare-up of symptoms of colitis.
+It may also help to speak with a counselor who specializes in helping people reduce stress that contributes to symptoms of inflammatory bowel disease.

 What is ulcerative colitis?